manoverboard/AndrewBoardman/about.md

   our mere shadows?
 How can we grasp our place in the continuum of history's unfolding triumphs and abominable tragedies?
 What does it mean to design answers?
-And how do we make our connections and commentaries matter?</p><p>These are some of the questions that challenge me and cut across my work and practice.</p><p>Who is Andrew Boardman?
+And how do we make our connections and commentaries matter?</p><p>These are some of the questions that challenge me and cut across my work and practice.
+I call this site "A to B" because it's what I know.
+I'm leaving "C to Z" to others.</p><p>Who is Andrew Boardman?
 I manage a design studio called <a href="https://manoverboard.com" title="">Manoverboard</a>.
 Our focus is on helping organizations drive social change through human-centered design and digital strategy.
 The company began in 2002 out of my apartment in Brooklyn.
 At Manoverboard, I help clients meaningfully connect with their audiences through exacting, assured online user experiences.
 In all cases, my objective is to advance a more humane and sustainable web that is accessible, equitable and durable.</p><p>I send a lot of emails.</p><p>I also draw and write.
   I'm developing a book on design responsibility.
 I recently taught design at Red River College.
 And I write articles and speak on subjects such as technology, authoritarianism and sustainability.</p><p>What else?
 I cut my teeth designing Barneys New York’s first e-commerce site.
 I hold a B.A. from Brown University and an M.F.A. from SUNY Albany.
 I received a Fulbright Fellowship and a NYFA Fellowship.
 I also worked at The Rockefeller Foundation for many years.
 Today, I live in Winnipeg, Canada with my wife, daughter, and three black cats.</p><p>It took about 13.8 billion years for me to get to this sentence.
 If you desire, go ahead and <a href="mailto:andrew@manoverboard.com" title="email andrew boardman">email me</a>.</p>
 menu:
   navigation:
     identifier: _about